developer-advocacy/blog-promoter-service/README.md

 - x build parser for the team page
 - x build spring integration feed processor
 - x persistence for teammates
-- persistence for blog posts
+- x persistence for blog posts
 - build out the periodic loop that pulls down the latest posts and tweets them
 - deploy to Kubernetes